HactarCE/NDCell/BUILDING.md

 10. Also copy the contents of `C:\LLVM_source_code\include` into `C:\LLVM_solution\MinSizeRel\include`, merging the contents.
 There might be a file or two that are overwritten and that's fine.
 11. Finally, make a new environment variable (system variable or user variable, doesn't matter) called `LLVM_SYS_100_PREFIX` with the value `C:\LLVM_solution\MinSizeRel`.
 Reboot to make sure this takes effect.

-### Part 3 - Building NDCA
+### Part 3 - Building NDCell

 1. Download this project and extract it somewhere.
-2. Open a terminal in the folder where you extracted NDCA (it should have `Cargo.toml` in it) and build it using `cargo build --release` or run it using `cargo run --release`.
+2. Open a terminal in the folder where you extracted NDCell (it should have `Cargo.toml` in it) and build it using `cargo build --release` or run it using `cargo run --release`.

 The first build may take ~10 minutes or more.
 Remove `--release` to disable optimizations, which makes building faster but NDCell will be much slower.